yurixtugal/leetcode-tracker/README.md

 - ✅ Dashboard with statistics
 - ✅ Filters by difficulty and category
 - ✅ Progress visualizations
-- ✅ 100% serverless architecture
+- ✅ Modern edge-first architecture with Turso
+- ✅ Type-safe database queries with Drizzle ORM

 ## License